 Databricks was built for machine learning from day one.
 The integrated stack includes:

 AutoML generates baseline models automatically.
-I used it for a churn prediction project and got an XGBoost model with 87% accuracy in 20 minutes — no code required.
+For example, a churn prediction project can yield an XGBoost model with 87% accuracy in 20 minutes - no code required.
 The feature engineering and hyperparameter tuning happen automatically.

 MLflow 3.0 provides experiment tracking, model registry, and deployment.
 Every training run gets logged with metrics, parameters, and artifacts.
 When you’re ready to deploy, models ship to AWS SageMaker, Azure ML, or Databricks serving endpoints with one click.